daniswastaken/daniswastaken/README.md

 # 💫 About Me:
 Greetings!
 My name is Danis and I'm a programmer from Indonesia.
 I'm currently working on Framework project.

 Oh?
 You don't know what Framework is?
-Framework is an modularized Minecraft Bedrock addon developed to overhaul your vanilla Minecraft experience into the next level!
+Framework is modularized Minecraft Bedrock addon developed to overhaul your vanilla Minecraft experience into the next level!
+Yes, you can choose what to add and what not to add, it's 100% compatible with other addon under Framework project.

 ## 🌐 Socials: